shanep/shanep.github.io/docs/cs554/index.md

 ### Week 15

-- Final Presentations - 30 minutes each
+- Final Presentations - 20 minutes each
-- Final write up due on canvas

 ### Week 16

-- Final Presentations - 30 minutes each
+- Final Presentations - 20 minutes each
 - Final write up due on canvas

 ## Paper Presentations

-Each presentation will last 5 minutes and should include the sections listed below.
+Each presentation will last 20 minutes and should include the sections listed below.
 We will not create a slide deck for this presentation.
 Instead, you will need to have a **hard** copy of the paper with handwritten annotations that you will use to guide your presentation.
 You will turn in your annotated paper at the end of your presentation (**this is your participation grade**).

-After the presentation, you will lead a 5-minute discussion about the paper.
+After the presentation, you will lead a 5-10 minute discussion about the paper.
-You should prepare questions in advance for the discussion, e.g., things in which you disagree with the authors or on which you would like to hear others’ opinions.
+You should prepare questions in advance for the discussion, e.g., things in which you disagree with the authors or on which you would like to hear others' opinions.

 Sections to include in your presentation: